Alec Baldwin Trump Impersonation Credit Goes To Lorne Michaels

 — Saturday Night Live (@nbcsnl) January 15, 2017

-The star of movies like Beetlejuice and The Departed also suggested that he might be lobbying to make an appearance as Donald Trump on the upcoming White House correspondence dinner, which the President has refused to attend because of how tied-in the event is with the Press he has been waging war on since he was a candidate.
+The star of movies like Beetlejuice and The Departed also suggested that he might be lobbying to make an appearance as Donald Trump on the upcoming White House Correspondence Dinner, which the president has refused to attend because of how tied-in the event is with the press he has been waging war on since he was a candidate.

-Alec took some more shots at the President on Jimmy Kimmel’s show according to Inquisitr for his issues with vocabulary.
+Alec took some more shots at the president on Jimmy Kimmel’s show, according to Inquisitr, for his issues with vocabulary.

-As SNL producer, for decades, Lorne Michaels has been largely influential in the majority of decisions that go on with the cast and the show but he too gives credit to other executives for letting him “do his thing.”
+As SNL producer, for decades, Lorne Michaels has been largely influential in the majority of decisions that go on with the cast and the show, but he too gives credit to other executives for letting him “do his thing.”

-In a related account, during Donald Trump’s presidential campaign in 2015, comedian Larry David interrupted Donald Trump’s monolog when he was a guest host on the show to call him a racist off the side of the stage.
+In a related account, during Donald Trump’s presidential campaign in 2015, comedian Larry David interrupted Donald Trump’s monologue when he was a guest host on the show to call him a racist off the side of the stage.

-Larry David claimed he was offered $5 thousand dollars to do it, which may or may not have been another decision to credit Lorne Michaels for?
+Larry David claimed he was offered $5,000 to do it.
 Here is that video, almost a year before Alec Baldwin’s Trump impersonation was even a thought.

 [Featured Image by Richard Shotwell/Invision/AP Images]